Article updated 9/12/23.

-From overstimulation to language barriers to fecal smearing, there are many reasons why your child may have difficulty using the toilet.
+From overstimulation to sensory delays and language barriers, there are many reasons why your child may have difficulty using the toilet.

-This post offers a five-minute guide to toilet training issues in children with autism so you can quickly understand the challenges you may face.
+This article offers a 5-minute guide to toilet training issues in children with autism so you can quickly understand the challenges you may face.

 According to the National Autism Association, 1 in every 54 children is diagnosed with autism spectrum disorder (ASD).